nuxeo/doc.nuxeo.com-content/src/corg/coding-and-design-guidelines/java-code-style.md

 ## Testability

-### Always write unit tests
+### Always Write Unit Tests

 Tests help for development (TDD), and for non-regression.

-### Structure code for testing
+### Structure Code for Testing

 Don't hesitate to layer your code between different levels of complexity and have internal SPIs to ease testing and mocking.

-Your code may have internal hooks to facilitate testing on mock objects if needed and if this doesn't have a large impact on efficiency.
+Your code may have internal hooks to facilitate testing on mock objects if needed and if this doesn't have a significant impact on efficiency.
 However callings things like `Framework.isTestModeSet()` and having different code paths in test mode is not acceptable.

 ## Debuggability